lonycell/grafana.v7/docs/sources/packages_api/runtime/backendsrv.md

 ### datasourceRequest method

-Special function used to communicate with datasources that will emit core events that the Grafana QueryInspector and QueryEditor is listening for to be able to display datasource query information.
+Special function used to communicate with datasources that will emit core events that the ThingSPIN QueryInspector and QueryEditor is listening for to be able to display datasource query information.
 Can be skipped by adding `option.silent` when initializing the request.

 <b>Signature</b>